wp-pwa/wp-pwa/README.md

 `npm run start:pwa -- --debug` or `npm run start:pwa -- -d`

+### Port

+Default Express port is `3000`.

+This starts the server in a different port:

+`npm run start:pwa -- --port XXXX`

 ### HMR (WordPress)

 This setting is for HMR only.
 You should use the `static` query to set the public path dynamically.